pedroruas/triadic-miner/README.md

 2. Create a feature branch:
    `git checkout -b dev/YourFeatureName`
 3. Commit your changes:
-   `git commit -m 'Add some feature'`
+   `git commit -m 'Short description of your feature'`
 4. Push to your branch:
    `git push origin dev/YourFeatureName`
 5. Open a Pull Request